Logical Data Model: Design Guide for Data Engineer...

 The logical model sits between two other levels of data modeling.
 Above it is the conceptual model: a high-level view showing only entity names and relationships, designed for business stakeholders who do not care about attributes or data types.
 Below it is the physical model: a platform-specific implementation with exact column types (VARCHAR(255), BIGINT), indexes, partitions, and storage parameters.

 Think of the logical model as the interface contract for the data platform.
-It sits above storage and below product, and it's the layer where a transactional system, a warehouse, a streaming pipeline, and an ML feature store can all agree on what a Customer is.
-If you only see it as a Visio diagram, you're missing the point.
-It's the blueprint every other subsystem derives from.
+It sits above storage and below product, and it is the layer where a transactional system, a warehouse, a streaming pipeline, and an ML feature store can all agree on what a Customer is.
 Rename an entity here and six downstream schemas change next quarter.

 Three Levels of Data Modeling